bibliomar/bibliomar-scrapper/README.md

 Automatic pydantic integration means we can setup various schemas and mostly forget about manually validating.

 ### Why Redis?
-This is the main piece of the caching part of the application, and it makes it dead simple to store values that your requests even more fast.
+This is the main piece of the caching part of the application, and it makes it dead simple to store values that your use to make requests even more fast.

-FastAPI and Redis have made it really simple to build and scale a backend that doesn't drag the frontend down.
+TL;DR: FastAPI and Redis have made it really simple to build and scale a backend that doesn't drag the frontend down.

 ## Caching Implementation